melissavoegeli/threading-in-clojure/Chapter4.md

 ## Atoms

-   *Atom* A datatype that is indivisible and unchanging.
+> **Atom:** A datatype that is indivisible and unchanging.
 A process generates a new atom and we choose to associate the identity with the new atom.
 Which keeps us from mutating the data.

 ### State and Identity without Clojure